TestID22/Rendering-Java/README.md

 # Rendering-Java
 Game - with render sys.
 (c) Cherno Project.
-Thanks, man for these lessons.
+Thanks man for these lessons.